Volatility-DAO/DAO-Proposals/Proposal-Steps.md

 # Proposals

 Proposals are used to make official decisions within the Volatility Protocol DAO.
 Creating a proposal is an iterative process that goes from Idea -> Proposal -> Community Call & Final Merge -> Voting -> Approved / Failed.
-This is a transparent and open process that gives clear information to all community members and allows for all community member to give inputs.
+This is a transparent and open process that gives clear information to all community members and allows for all community members to give input.

 # From Idea to Implementation